Have you ever gone to order wine and been completely baffled by the different wine bottle sizes available?

 What Are the Different Wine Bottle Sizes?

 The most common wine bottles you'll come across in the bar business are the 750 ml standard wine bottle and 1.5 liter Magnum bottles.
-Most people will never even interact with any size of wine bottle but the standard, but they may want to know how many ounces in a wine bottle.
+Most people will never even interact with any size of a wine bottle but the standard, but they may want to know how many ounces in a wine bottle.
 Only the finest vintages of wine are sold in larger sizes.

 However, there are a number of unique wine bottle sizes out there.
 You may encounter some if you're experimental in your wine journey or purchasing wine for high-class affairs.
 From small, single-serving bottles to a bottle twice as large as a full case of wine.
 We'll break down both the usual and unusual sizes below.